Regal Home Inspection Is Infrared Certified!

 Frank J. Delle Donne, owner and inspector at Regal Home Inspections, LLC has become certified by InterNACHI, the largest home inspector association, as a thermal imager.
 This requires taking and passing classes in Building Science and Thermal Imaging.
 This service will be rolled out this year as an ancillary service for home inspection clients or clients needing the specific analysis of thermal imaging.

 What is thermal imaging?
 Thermal imaging is the use of specialized cameras that can look at the thermal (Heat and cool) properties of objects.
 A thermal imaging camera compares the thermal signatures of building surfaces comparing hot (or warmer) areas to cold (or cooler) areas.
 Then, using the training, a skilled thermographer can interpret the images that may identify moisture or poor insulation for example.
-In the photos below some examples show how the thermal imaging can identify or confirm electrical issues as well.
+In the photos below some examples show how thermal imaging can identify or confirm electrical issues as well.
 Not all thermal imaging efforts are to identify issues.
 As shown below, thermal imaging can be used to confirm the operation of radiant heating in a ceiling or floor.
 The radiant heat is very subtle and not able to be distinguished with a laser thermometer, for example.
 But, as shown below, a thermal image can confirm the proper operation of a radiant heat system.

 The thermal imaging service will be offered to home inspection clients at a steeply discounted rate or offered as a singular service for home or building owners.
 For more information call Frank at 908 902 2590.